budach/pysster/docs/Data.md

 ``` python
 def load_additional_positionwise_data(self, class_files, identifier)
 ```
-Add additional numerical features for every sequence position to the network
+Add additional numerical features to the network (for each nucleotide in a sequence).

  For every position in an input sequence additional numerical data can be added to the network (e.g. ChIP-seq signal, conservation for every nucleotide).
 The data will be added to the input matrix.
 E.g.: Using sequences of length 200 over the alphabet "ACGT" results in input matrices of size 4x200.
 Additional position-wise data will be added to these matrices as a new row resulting in matrices of size 5x200.